Shopping

 Lacks the loft of real down

-This warm comforter might not be the most premium piece, but it costs a fraction of the price of the other duvets on this list.
-Retailing for less than $60, the COHOME Winter Comforter is 10 times cheaper than the Scooms Hungarian Goose Down Duvet.
-Granted, you won't get the same plush comfort, but you'll save hundreds of dollars to spend on toys, gifts, concerts, vacations, and all sorts of things that are much more exciting than a duvet.
+This might not be the best warm comforter, but it's far and away the most affordable.
+Retailing for less than $50 for a Queen, the COHOME Winter Comforter is 10 times cheaper than the Boll & Branch Down Duvet Insert.
+Granted, you won't get the same plush comfort, but you'll save hundreds of dollars.

 The COHOME Winter Comforter comes in every size from Twin to California King, with the addition of Oversized Queen and Oversized King for a dramatic drape.
 The comforter comes in a range of cool neutral shades to complement any bedroom color palette, from a classic light gray to a chic navy blue.